open-compensation-token-license/license-token-website/wikisrc/nf-ts-in-virtual-reality.md

 #### 3.2 Gaming Innovations

 In gaming, the fusion of VR and NFTs presents endless possibilities.
 Players can own unique in-game items, skins, or even entire characters as NFTs, which they can buy, sell, or trade across different games.
 This feature fosters a player-driven economy and enhances the investment potential of gaming endeavors.
 Additionally, VR offers an immersive gameplay environment where these NFT assets can be utilized, rendering games not only more interactive but also more personalized.
+Learn more about [NFTs in gaming](https://www.license-token.com/wiki/nf-ts-in-gaming).

 #### 3.3 Social and Cultural Experiences